XavierXia/LeafAreaMeter/README.md

 # Architecture
 To do...

-# 系统要求
+# Requirements
-该项目支持iOS 6.0及以上
+This library requires iOS 6.0+ at least.

-# 已知问题及待优化问题
+# Known questions
 To do...

-# 许可证
+# License
-LeafAreaMeter使用 MIT 许可证，详情见 LICENSE 文件。
+LeafAreaMeter is released under the MIT license.
+See LICENSE file for details.